jessicastockdale/PBLA/README.md

 1. Respiratory disease in Tristan da Cunha
 2. Ebola in West Africa
-3. Simulated dataset for a heterogeneously mixing outbreak with spatial component.
+3. Simulated dataset for a heterogeneously mixing outbreak where the infection rate depends on geographical location.